Aerial inspections

 Each year our Aerial Operations Program inspects around 40,000 poles on our electricity network from the air.

-We use specialised helicopters and crew to thoroughly inspect overhead powerlines and poles to ensure the electricity supply across the Ausnet distribution network remains safe and reliable.
+We use specialised helicopters and crew to thoroughly inspect overhead powerlines and poles to ensure the electricity supply across the AusNet distribution network remains safe and reliable.

 Why we use helicopters